jappeace/jappeaceApplication/content/firmware-sins.md

 Test each small change out out on the device making sure it doesn't crash. [^1]

-[^particle-one]: For particle tracker one, you have to screw it open, and there is a mode and reset button, hold the mode button, then tap the reset button, once it starts flashing green release mode, this will allow you to put new firmeware on it again via usb.
+[^particle-one]: For particle tracker one, you have to screw it open, and there is a mode and reset button, hold the mode button, then tap the reset button, once it starts flashing green release mode, this will allow you to put new firmware on it again via usb.

 [^1]: Which is starkly different from my haskell workflow
     of just writing everything you want in one go,